Identifying Bottlenecks in Team Processes: A Manager's Guide

 Strategic Improvements

 1. Cross-Training Program: Ensure multiple team members can handle key tasks.
-Don't let vacation time bring operations to a halt.

 2. Regular Process Reviews: Set aside time each quarter to evaluate and improve workflows.
-Make it as important as meeting production targets.

 Success Story: Real-World Impact